 Added in Season 3, World's Edge is a volcanic area on the planet Talos made inhabitable due to heat-reducing towers.
 However, the land was made deserted by a lethal flash freeze due to an exploded tower ("The Epicenter") decades before.

 Its notable features include Geysers (which launch Legends faster than Balloons), Cargo Bots (which fly around the map and can be downed for loot), and Vaults (which are full of rare loot and can only be accessed through Vault Keys dropped by some Cargo Bots).
-It originally featured a Train, a roaming mobile Hot Zone that travels around a specific path on the map.
+It originally featured a Train, a roaming mobile Hot Zone that traveled around a specific path on the map.

 In Season 4, the map was revamped after the arrival of a gigantic structure known as the "Planet Harvester", destroying some settlements while splitting Capitol City into two fragments (East and West).
 It also added a new northern settlement, Survey Camp, which introduce new "Weapon Racks" (guaranteed weapon spawns).
 In addition, this season added Updrafts, where players who jump into lava fissures will be carried back up while taking damage.